Updated: Apr 20

 Here is a breakdown of the different phases:

 Fundamentals is just that.
-We had 28 different sub-topics that covered themes like shopping, introductions, visas, travel, family, weather, food, restaurants etc. The fundamentals phase lasted around 15 weeks.
+We had over 20 different sub-topics that covered themes like shopping, introductions, visas, travel, family, weather, food, restaurants etc. The fundamentals phase lasted around 15 weeks.

 The military phase lasted around 3 weeks and introduced ranks, weapons, equipement and organisational vocabulary.